-This problem is addressed by formalizing an effectful language $\mathcal L$ in terms of another language $\mathcal P$.
+This problem is addressed by formalizing an effectful language \mathcal{L} in terms of another language \mathcal{P} .
 This other language is typically pure in the sense that it may exhibit more desirable properties like confluence or termination.
 Furthermore, this other language is typically more expressive, especially with respect to its type system.
 In particular, the language's type system is capable of encoding various comonads and monads that can be used to formalize the semantics of various effects.

 So to give a categorical semantics for a doubly-effectful language \mathcal{L} , one picks a "pure" language \mathcal{P} along with a comonad C and a monad M on \mathcal{P} .
 Then one decides upon a Kleisli-like category that captures the desired interaction of effects.
-In particular, $K{C,M}^M$ from Section 5 captures the monadprioritizing (strict) semantics, whereas $K{C,M}^C$ captures the comonad-prioritizing (lazy) semantics.
+In particular, $K{C,M}^M$ from Section 5 captures the monad-prioritizing (strict) semantics, whereas $K{C,M}^C$ captures the comonad-prioritizing (lazy) semantics.
 The choice of category provides the semantics for sequentially composing programs in the effectful language.
 Thus, after making this choice, one simply has to provide translations of the primitive operations from the effectful language into this category, and the remainder of the semantics will be derived from the categorical structure.
 Furthermore, because $K{C,M}^M$ and $K{C,M}^C$ have already been proven to be well-formed categories, the derived semantics is guaranteed to sequentially compose effectful programs in a manner that is associative and respects identities.
-Technically these constructions only apply to single-input, single-output languages, but they are easy to extend to multiple inputs and/or multiple outputs [Hirsch and Tate 2018].
+Technically these constructions only apply to single-input, single-output languages, but they are easy to extend to multiple inputs and/or multiple outputs, the formalization of which is in Appendix A.